jeremytammik/tbc/a/2017_os_projects.md

 Not too long ago, some people acquired coveteted goods from less business savvy folks with glass beads.

-Nowadays, the coveteted goods are AI IP, the glass beads are compute time, the less business savvy are the AI enthusiasts of OpenAI, and guess who is business savvy?
+Nowadays, the coveteted goods are AI IP, the glass beads are compute time, the less business savvy seem to be the AI enthusiasts of OpenAI, and guess who is business savvy?

 - [OpenAI’s Misalignment and Microsoft’s Gain](https://stratechery.com/2023/openais-misalignment-and-microsofts-gain/)